 The MOSFETs can be completely disabled in hardware by pulling the ENN input high.
 This allows the motor to free-wheel.
 An equivalent function can be performed in software by setting the parameter TOFF to zero.
-The disable function for example can be used to allow the motor to be hot plugged.
+The hardware disable is available for allowing the motor to be hot plugged.
 If a hardware disable function is not needed, tie ENN low.